Brian-Pho/Textbook-Notes/content/posts/books/connectome/index.md

 - We'll have to learn how to decode connectomes to understand them.
 - Patient H.M. had his medial temporal lobe (MTL) removed to prevent seizures.
 - MTL seems essential for storing new memories but not for retaining old ones.
-- H.M. could form new nondeclarative memories which suggests declarative to be separate.
+- H.M. could form new nondeclarative memories which suggests declarative memories to be separate.
 - Connectomes must contain synaptic weight information to be decoded.
-- Reweighting vs reconnection.
+- Reweighing vs reconnection.
 - Connectomics reveals the latter but not the former.

 ## Chapter 12: Comparing

 - Twins are unsettling because they challenge our assumption that every human being is unique.
-- The partial connectome between two C. Elegans are not the same which demonstrates early evidence that connectomes aren’t the same.
+- The partial connectome between two C. Elegans aren't the same which demonstrates early evidence that connectomes aren’t the same.
 - Neurons with many synapses are likely the same but neurons with few synapses are likely different.
 - Why do axons bundle in white matter?
     - They're shortcuts.
     - The path has been established by other axons.
 - Hypothesis approach to science
-    - Formulate a hypothesis.
+    - Formulate a hypothesis, our best guess of a phenomenon.
     - Make a prediction based on the hypothesis.
     - Perform an experiment to test the prediction.
 - Data approach to science